loganbonsignore/Real-Estate-Data-Mining/README.md

 ![Anaconda Download Screen](images/anaconda.png)

 We will be executing our code in the **Shell**.
 Use the *Terminal* if you are on a Mac or *Bash* if you are using a Windows.
-We need to run a few installation commands from the Terminal or Bash window before running the standalone executable.
+We need to run a few installation commands from the *Terminal* or *Bash* window before running the standalone executable.

-If you are on a Mac, the Terminal is already installed and ready to use.
-If you are on a Windows, you may need to enable Bash before it is ready for use.
-[This article](https://www.laptopmag.com/articles/use-bash-shell-windows-10) will help you enable *Bash* if you are exeriencing issues.
+If you are on a Mac, the *Terminal* is already installed and ready to use.
+If you are on a Windows, you may need to enable *Bash* before it is ready for use.
+This article will help you [enable *Bash*](https://www.laptopmag.com/articles/use-bash-shell-windows-10) if you are exeriencing issues.

 Another environmental requirement of this program is a WebDriver.
 This program uses *ChromeDriver* which is compatible with the Chrome Browser (Mac, Linux, Windows and ChromeOS).
-You can download a *ChromeDriver* at [this link](https://chromedriver.chromium.org/downloads).
+You can download a *ChromeDriver* file [here](https://chromedriver.chromium.org/downloads).

 ![ChromeDriver Download Screen](images/chromedriver.png)

-Ensure you choose the correct *ChromeDriver* version based on the Chrome Browser version you are using.
-[This article](https://help.zenplanner.com/hc/en-us/articles/204253654-How-to-Find-Your-Internet-Browser-Version-Number-Google-Chrome)will help you find your Chrome Browser's version number.
+Ensure you choose the correct *ChromeDriver* version based on your Chrome Browser's version number.
+This article will help you find your [Chrome Browser's version number](https://help.zenplanner.com/hc/en-us/articles/204253654-How-to-Find-Your-Internet-Browser-Version-Number-Google-Chrome).

 After you’ve download the *ChromeDriver* file, you must move it to it’s proper directory within your operating system.
 You can do this using a *Terminal* or *Bash* window or from your computer's Finder or File Explorer UI.
 If you choose to do this using *Terminal* or *Bash*, execute this command from a window located in your downloads directory.